superfeyza/superfeyza/README.md

 - 👋 Hi, I’m @superfeyza
 - 👀 I’m interested in data science and medical technology
 - 🌱 I’m currently learning data science and analysis skills
-- 📫 How to reach me ...
+- 📫 How to reach me on linkedIn https://www.linkedin.com/in/feyza-a-6248a1120/
 -

 <!---